xant/libhl/README.md

 - pqueue.[ch]     :  A priority queue implementation

-Provided APIs typically don't depend on each other and can be simply included in an existing project by simply copying both the .c and the .h files into the project sourcetree.
+Provided APIs typically don't depend on each other and can be simply included in an existing project by copying both the .c and the .h files into the project sourcetree.

 The only exceptions are: